avapolzin/X-rayLCs/README.md

 ```
 Within `xraydlps.classify` we offer some preliminary trained KNN models for classifying both light curves (using a dynamic time warping metric) and more general characteristics (L<sub>pk</sub>, t<sub>1/2</sub>, E<sub>iso</sub>, and t<sub>dur</sub>).
 We also offer a means of breaking up the existing light curves into training/test sets that default to including especially sparsely populated classes (i.e., SBOs, FRBs, ...) only in the training set, which is consistent with the models included here.

 We ensure that classes with only one observation (i.e., SBOs, FRBs, magnetar flares) are included in the training set, so we urge caution in using the results of the KNN classification as anything other than preliminary guidance.
+(The pre-trained classifiers we provide are at best ~60-70% accurate based on testing.)
 The results of visual comparison to the DLPS are likely comparable.

 To use a pre-trained model:
 ```python